Lifetime Pension FAQs

 See the PDS (pdf) for more details.

 When you open a Lifetime Pension, we combine your money with other Lifetime Pensions into what's known as the pool.
-We invest the pool in our Balanced option for Retirement Income accounts.
+We invest the pool in our Balanced Risk-Adjusted option for Retirement Income accounts.

 The pool’s yearly financial result is based on a number of factors including: